 supervisor or employer for discrimination, harassment, or wrongful termination

-is to call The Spitz Law Firm and talk to its attorneys, who are experienced
+is to call Spitz, The Employee’s Law Firm and talk to its attorneys, who are experienced

 and dedicated to protecting the rights of employees just like you.

 This employment law website is